Stages of Change

 The Stages of Change model is a guide to understanding the five different stages on the way to recovery, although some people may skip back and forth between these stages, especially in cases where relapse is common.

 This model seeks to understand a person’s motivation towards achieving change and recovery.
-From a carer perspective, it can also be used to understand how to approach and care for someone with an eating disorder.
+From a carer or support perspective, it can also be used to understand how to approach and care for someone with an eating disorder.

 Stage 1: Pre-Contemplation